Electromagnetic Memory: Memory Effect

 Now let us imagine that the sphere is covered with a collection of superconducting nodes.
-Initially before the explosion the superconducting nodes are connected by wires with resistors, until all currents decay to zero.
-At that point we can be sure that the relative phases of the superconducting condensates are all zero.
+Initially before the explosion the superconducting nodes are connected by superconducting wires so that the relative phases of the superconducting condensates at the nodes are all zero.
 Then we disconnect the wires.

-At the end of the experiment there is a gauge field $A$ present on the sphere but no electic or magnetic field.
-Therefore the gauge field has the form,
+At the end of the experiment there is a gauge field $A$ present on the sphere but no elecrtic or magnetic field.
+Therefore the gauge field has the form, \be A=\nabla \lambda \ee